Perran Corner Summerhouse

 If you require a more accurate match, please contact us for a colour swatch.

 Tools required: Hammer, Posidrive Screwdriver (Battery operated is useful), Stanley Knife, Saw, Step Ladders to felt roof, Spirit Level.

 Estimated Assembly time: Two people half a day.
 We recommend pilot drilling screw holes first.

 Please read the instructions completely before attempting to assemble the building.
 The instructions are intended as a rough guide only and details may vary due to the variety of sizes available.

-B 2 x Plain Sides – I with overhang (rectangular)
+B 2 x Plain Sides – 1 with overhang

 D 1 x Door Section